RecursivePineapple/yaerp/README.md

       --no-highsec
           Routes will never enter highsec, and will try to get out as soon as possible

+      --exact-route
+          The route will be exactly what is given, and no attempt will be made to optimize it

   -r, --region-blacklist <REGION_BLACKLIST>
           Routes will never enter this region, and will try to get out as soon as possible